ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Taking chances is foolish.
 Pilots who are always trying to prove that they are better than anyone else are thinking "I can do it - I'll show them."
 The antidote for this macho attitude is to say, "Taking chances is foolish."

+- <span style="color:green"> What is one of the neglected items when a pilot relies on short and long term memory for repetitive tasks? </span>
+- Checklists.
+A pilot must be aware of certain behavioral traps.
+Unjustified reliance on his short and long term memory, regular flying skills, or repetitive and familiar routes, may cause him to neglect proper flight planning, preflight inspections, and checklists.

 ### Flight Control
 - <span style="color:green"> To minimize the side loads placed on the landing gear during touchdown, the pilot should keep the </span>